jdormit/senior-project-proposal/readme.md

 **Deliverable:** Passing unit tests and documentation for each user story.

 #### Preliminary Work
 As stated above, I have already written user stories for the MVP features.
-They can be found on the [`Vapor` Trello board](https://trello.com/b/pREfdFQ7).
+They can be found on the [`Spark` Trello board](https://trello.com/b/pREfdFQ7).

 #### Timeline
 The Agile methodology is all about flexibility.
 Sprints are usually not planned very far in advance, except in very general detail.
 This allows the developers (i.e., me) to pivot easily as requirements or contexts change.
 Therefore, the following timeline should be taken as merely a guideline, and I will determine the actual dates and deliverables for each sprint at the end of the previous sprint, based on the plan of work proposed above.
 As this is a major project, I will start working on it this semester rather than waiting until next semester.